-For the ultimate summer picnic, bring the family on Thursday for Pickin’ in the Park where you can enjoy live music from 6pm to dusk.
+For the ultimate summer picnic, bring the family for Pickin’ in the Park where you can enjoy live music from 6pm to dusk every Thursday in Summer.
 Admission is free.

 For a more remote spot, take the trail into the park where you’ll find additional picnic pavilions, benches and lake access.